chriscareycode/purpleair-raspberry-pi/README.md

 blink(1) USB Light https://blink1.thingm.com/

+On these Pis I used the C4Labs Zebra Case https://www.amazon.com/gp/product/B00M6G9YBM/ - It fits around the Unicorn Hat pretty well.

 (These links are just to the product pages, you can probably find these items at many online retailers)

 ## Install the software for the Unicorn Hat and blink(1) lights